First Amendment Resources | Statements & Core Documents | Publications & Guidelines

 Guidelines for librarians, governing authorities, and other library staff and library users on how constitutional principles apply to libraries in the United States.

-Edited by Trina Magi and Martin Garnar with ALA’s Office for Intellectual Freedom
+Edited by Martin Garnar and Trina Magi with ALA’s Office for Intellectual Freedom

 Journal of Intellectual Freedom and Privacy (2016 - present)

-Edited by Michael Zimmer with ALA's Office for Intellectual Freedom
+Edited by Shannon Oltmann with ALA's Office for Intellectual Freedom

 Published quarterly, JIFP offers articles related to intellectual freedom and privacy, both in libraries and in the wider world.